Eczbek/xieite/docs/system/StandardStreamsController/1/setInputEcho.md

 &nbsp;

 ## Description
 Enables or disables the echo.
 When echoing is disabled, pressed keys will not be visibly reflected in the terminal.
-Disabled by default.

 &nbsp;